Beef and Broccoli Noodle Bowls ~ these lightning fast stir fry bowls are so vibrant and full of flavor you’d never guess it’s a 30-minute meal!

 - 1 lb broccoli

-- 1 8-ounce can water chestnuts, either whole or sliced (I like to slice them myself)
+- 8 ounce can of water chestnuts, either whole or sliced (I like to slice them myself)

 - 3 Tbsp cornstarch